maca134/armaext/readme.md

 # ARMA EXT - [Downloads](https://github.com/maca134/armaext/releases)
-This is an extension/mod that will allow you to compile/run C# and Javascript (NodeJS) on the fly.
+This is an extension/mod that will allow you to compile/run C#/Javascript (NodeJS)/Python on the fly.

 More languages can/will be added if requested.

 The mod has only 2 functions:

-Load some c#, returns a pointer
+Load script, returns a pointer
 ```
 _pointer = [_path_to_script] call ARMAEXT_fnc_load
 ```